 Minnesotans are on the road an average of 120 million miles each year.
-But according to a 2014 report from the Insurance Research Council, more than 500,000 of those drivers are uninsured.
-In addition, Minnesotans without insurance have been involved in nearly $10 million in insurance claims from accidents.
-Learn what insurance you need to drive and protect yourself in the Land of 10,000 Lakes.
+Yet, over 11 percent of the drivers on those roads are behind the wheel with no insurance, according to the Insurance Research Council.
+With that in mind, l what insurance you need to drive and protect yourself in the Land of 10,000 Lakes.

 Minnesota Vehicle Insurance Requirements

 It is against the law to operate a vehicle on Minnesota roads without insurance or other proof of financial responsibility.
-Most states require liability insurance, but Minnesota requires you carry triple coverage: liability insurance, personal injury protection and uninsured motorist insurance.
+Most states require liability insurance, but Minnesota requires you to carry triple coverage: liability insurance, personal injury protection, and uninsured motorist insurance.

 Who Needs Vehicle Insurance in Minnesota?